-The Royal Pope nation was mainly credited to the new leader of the Popes Larry “Larkin” Morris who was only 17 years old in 1973.
-Morris’ younger brother “Lil Larkin” and some others were also co-founders of this alliance with the Simon City Royals.
+In the year 1973, Larry “Larkin” Morris who was only 17 years old at the time became the new leader of the Popes in the north west.
 Larry Morris was a hell of a leader and was big into weight lifting.
 Larry was like an older brother to many Popes and abstained from drinking and using any drugs, he was purely straight edge and tough as nails.
 It was said he was fearless and protected anyone in his club.
 Larry Morris got his nickname after taking a drag of a Lark brand cigarette and choked, they all laughed and nicknamed him “Larkin.”
-Morris was part of the newly revitalized Popes that formed after West Town and North Lawndale collapsed and these younger members from the late 60s or a little later and were known to be very tough new members, one was Larry’s little brother “Lil Larkin.”
+Morris was part of the newer generation of Popes that joined in the late 60s or a little later and were known to be very tough new members, one was Larry’s little brother “Lil Larkin.”

 Larkin opened new sections at Berteua and Kolmar at the Kolmar Park Playlot at 4143 N Kolmar Ave to start the “Kolmar Park Popes.”
 He also opened Independence Park at Irving Park Road and Springfield Ave in Irving Park and he opened Dickenson Park (4101 N Lavergne Ave) in Irving Park.
-Larkin also opened territory outside the neighborhood in the Jefferson Park community where they clashed with C-Notes and Gaylords.
+Larkin also opened territory outside the neighborhood in the Jefferson Park community but I don’t know exactly where.
 The Kolmar Park Popes would become legendary and had some of the toughest greasers known.
 The Popes now became a major part of the Irving Park neighborhood.

 Now the Popes had hundreds of members perhaps over 1,000+ members.
 Larkin along with 3 other members of the Popes created the “Insane” part of their name one day in 1973 while spray painting Pope graffiti on the back of the Sears building at the intersection of Irving Park Road and Cicero Ave.
 They admired the graffiti and said “Insanity to the max!” as they joked about it they decided the “Insane” moniker would stick and they became the “Almighty Insane Popes.”